sebkur/gradle-dependency-info-plugin/README.md

 # Development and testing

-Before publishing the plugin to the Gradle plugin portal, it should be tested locally.
+Before publishing the plugin to the Gradle plugin portal or the Topobyte Maven repository, it should be tested locally.
 To help with that, there are a few testing-projects available within this repository that use the locally built version.
 In order to test them, first build the current version: